dresselm/memtf/README.md

     | Thread                      | 0       | 0.000MB | 0.00%  |
     +-----------------------------+---------+---------+--------+

-## What should I do with these resutls?
+## What should I do with these results?

 ## Contributing